How to Keep Your Patients

-Given that it is 32 times easier to sell to an existing customer than a new one (Galderma, 2014), your current patients are key to your success as an aesthetic practitioner.
-So how can you do this?
+It is 32 times easier to sell to an existing customer than a new one (Galderma, 2014), so your current patients might well be key to your success as an aesthetic practitioner.
+So how can you make sure you keep them, once you’ve got them?

 We asked the experts, and gathered the top three tips for retaining patients from those at the top of the aesthetics specialty…